Film Spoilers and

 There Were Two "Doubles": Retired CIA Agent Paul Shepherdson Was Super-Assassin Cassius, and His Partner Ben Was Also a Russian Spy, With Orders to Kill Cassius; However, In the End, Both Pretended That Another Russian Hit-Man Bozlovski Was Cassius

-Director/writer Michael Brandt's predictable political spy thriller with a Cold War theme featured the tagline: Keep Your Enemies Close.
+Director/writer Michael Brandt's predictable political spy thriller with a Cold War theme.
 It had some similarities to the early twisting thriller No Way Out (1987) with Kevin Costner.
+Its tagline was:

 The espionage film opened with the assassination of US Senator Dennis Darden (Ed Kelly) (R, Kansas) in an alley behind a Washington DC warehouse by an unknown assassin who slit his throat with a metal-wire garrote pulled from his wristwatch - a trademarked murder.
 CIA director Tom Highland (Martin Sheen) called upon retired CIA operative Paul Shepherdson (Richard Gere) to reluctantly investigate the inexplicable murder (although Darden had numerous business interests inside Russia).